? Table of Contents

 Stripe Setup (For Online Giving)

-If you want to accept online donations and event payments:
+If you want to accept online donations:

 - Go to Settings → Stripe